nyu-cs-gy-6533-fall-2022/assignment-5-final-project-tj_individual/Proposal.md

 <p>The fifth task of this project is to change the material of the bunny to either an ice bunny or glue-like bunny through either changing the surface diffusion to random diffusion or adding a texture wrapping to it. </p>

 ## Task 5: Applying soft shadow and area light to the bunny (5 points)
-<p>The sixth part of this project is to apply a soft shaow effect and area light effect to the bunny into the sene. </p>
+<p>The sixth part of this project is to apply a soft shaow effect and area light effect to the bunny into the scene. </p>

 ----
 ## One of the below tasks will be implemented and the grading could be subjective evaluation of the complexity / final visual result.